ImNotGood69/union_shop/prompts.md

 product page prompt to start off design,

 in my app, i want to have widgets that would mimic a real store, please implement the image of the product. (currently whatever the product is, this will be changed later). i need to the left of the images a way to select different sizes (s, m, l, xl,) and a quanitity list, aswell as a rectangular purchase button, which doesnt have to work. please maintin the theme of the current website. ensuring that the look is modern.

+n the black friday collection, change the names of the products to include: portsmouth university 2025 hoodie, and neutral classic sweatshirt. , please populate that in the current placeholders of that, i want you also to direct me on to how to change the price, as now i want two values to be present, the discounted price , and the original price (original price should have a line through,)